-The Renzy Mine deposit contains, as defined by NI 43-101, Standards for Disclosure for Mineral Projects, a historical mineral resource estimate including indicated resources of 51,000 tonnes 0.79% Ni and 0.72% Cu and inferred resources of 280,000 tonnes at 0.82% Ni and 0.89% Cu with a cut-off grade of 0.7% Ni equivalent.
-The resource is taken from a technical report filed on SEDAR+ entitled "Technical Report - Resources Evaluation November 2007 Vulcain Property, Hainaut township." prepared for Matamec Explorations Inc. ("Matamec") by Geostat Systems International Inc. and dated November 22, 2007.
+The Renzy Mine deposit contains, as defined by NI 43-101, Standards for Disclosure for Mineral Projects, a historical mineral resource estimate including indicated resources of 51,000 tonnes 0.79% Ni and 0.72% Cu and inferred resources of 280,000 tonnes at 0.82% Ni and 0.89% Cu with a cut-off grade of 0.7 % Ni equivalent.
+The resource is taken from a technical report filed on SEDAR+ entitled "Technical Report - Resources Evaluation November 2007 Vulcain Property, Hainaut township." prepared for Matamec Explorations Inc.("Matamec") by Geostat Systems International Inc. and dated November 22, 2007.
 This resource is considered historical in nature.
-Although the resource estimate at the time was prepared and disclosed in compliance with all disclosure requirements for mineral resources or reserves set out in NI 43-101 (2011) and the classification of the resource as a Measured, Indicated and Inferred resource was consistent with CIM Definition Standards - For Mineral Resources and Mineral Reserves (2010), a qualified person has not completed sufficient work to classify the historical resource estimate as current mineral resources and Fjordland is not treating the historical resource estimate as current mineral resource.
+Although the resource estimate at the time was prepared and disclosed in compliance with all disclosure requirements for mineral resources or reserves set out in NI 43-101 (2011) and the classification of the resource as a Measured, Indicated and Inferred resource was consistent with CIM Definition Standards - For Mineral Resources and Mineral Reserves (2010), a qualified person has not completed sufficient work to classify the historical resource estimate as current mineral resource.